B.A. English, Douglass College, Rutgers University, Minor: Theatre Arts, 1977

 Ph.D.
 Performance Studies, New York University, 1987

 Julie Malnig is a cultural historian of theatre and dance performance.
 Her areas of interest include social and popular dance; the history of popular entertainments; performance art; feminist performance and criticism; and performance writing.
-Among her courses at Gallatin are "Writing About Performance; Gender and Performance"; Proseminar: "Text and Performance"; and Master's Thesis Seminar: "Visual and Performing Arts".
-She is the author of Dancing Till Dawn: A Century of Exhibition Ballroom Dance (NYU, 1995) and the editor of Ballroom, Boogie, Shimmy Sham, Shake: A Social and Popular Dance Reader (University of Illinois Press, 2009).
-Several of her publications, which examine dance in the early 20th century, have focused on social dance and class; media, advertising, and early dance publications; and the intersections of early feminism, the female body, and dance.
+Among her courses at Gallatin are “Writing about Performance; Gender and Performance;” the Proseminar “Text and Performance;” and the Master’s Thesis Seminar “Visual and Performing Arts.”
+She is the author of Dancing Till Dawn: A Century of Exhibition Ballroom Dance (NYU Press, 1995) and the editor of Ballroom, Boogie, Shimmy Sham, Shake: A Social and Popular Dance Reader (University of Illinois Press, 2009).
+Several of her publications which examine dance in the early 20th century, have focused on social dance and class; media, advertising, and early dance publications; and the intersections of early feminism, the female body, and dance.
 She is currently preparing a manuscript on dance and youth culture of the 1950s.
-One of her recent essays is "All Is Not Right in the House of Atreus: Feminist Theatrical Renderings of the Oresteia" in the collection Feminist Theatrical Revisions of Classic Works (McFarland, 2009).
-From 1999 to 2003, Professor Malnig served as editor of Dance Research Journal , an international scholarly publication in dance studies published by the Congress on Research in Dance (CORD), and she also served as the editorial board chair of CORD from 2003 to 2006.
+Her recent essays include “All Is Not Right in the House of Atreus: Feminist Theatrical Renderings of The Oresteia” in the collection Feminist Theatrical Revisions of Classic Works (McFarland, 2008) and “Exotica and Ethereality, The Solo Art of Maud Allan” to On Stage Alone: Soloists and the Modern Dance Canon, eds.
+Claudia Gitelman and Barbara Palfy, (University Press of Florida, 2014).
+From 1999 to 2003, Professor Malnig served as editor of Dance Research Journal, an international scholarly publication in dance studies published by the Congress on Research in Dance (CORD), and she also served as the editorial board chair of CORD from 2003 to 2006.
 She is currently chair of the Gallatin Interdisciplinary Arts Program.
-In 2010 she was awarded the Gallatin School Excellence in Teaching Award.
+She was awarded the 2010 Gallatin School Excellence in Teaching Award.

-Professor Julie Malnig presented a paper, "The Revolution Was Televised: Teen Dance Programs of the 1950s and Early 1960s," at the November, 2014 joint conference of The Society of Dance History Scholars and The Congress on Research in Dance, at The University of Iowa, Iowa City, entitled "Writing Dancing/Dancing Writing."
+Professor Malnig presented the paper, "The Revolution Was Televised: Teen Dance Programs of the 1950s and Early 1960s," at the November 2014 joint conference of The Society of Dance History Scholars and The Congress on Research in Dance, at The University of Iowa, Iowa City, entitled "Writing Dancing/Dancing Writing."
 She moderated a roundtable discussion, "Sourcing Popular Dance: Danced Archives from the Cancan to Ragtime," at the same conference.